notaustens/wimWizard/README.md

-# Step 1: Prepare the Environment
+# Step 1: Environment Preparation

 In order to create custom operating system images, you must first set up a folder structure on your system to facilitate the process.
 This can be accomplished by following the steps outlined below: